-Bhogi is the most important festival of Andhra Pradesh.
+The festival is celebrated with great fervor and enthu in the lively villages of Andhra Pradesh particularly in the districts of East and West Godavari.
 It is the 1st day of the 4-day Sankranti Panduga (festival).
-It is an important social festival of the Telugu people.
-It is a harvest festival when the farmers express their gratitude to Varuna Deva i.e the god of rains.
-It is the thanksgiving festival of the villagers.
-Farmers thank the cattle for being helpful to them.
+It is an important social festival of the Telugu people as the farmers / landlords bring home the new harvest during this time.
+It is a thanksgiving festival when the farmers / villagers express their gratitude to Varuna Deva - the god of rains and thank the cattle for being helpful to them in growing crops.
+The sacred cows are specially worshipped on this day.

 Sankranti Sambaralu begins with Sankranti muggulu, gobbillu, heavy shopping and many more.